-My summer eating preferences have finally kicked in, after last week’s ridiculously warm streak of weather.
+My summer eating preferences have finally kicked in, which is why I’m so excited to share this chilled vegan cucumber avocado soup recipe!
 Unfortunately, I woke up to temps in the low 20s around Boston this week, with the wind chill around 12 degrees.
 Seriously?!

 The tulips that are now in full bloom are taking it hard, the squirrels aren’t sure if they should start hoarding acorns again, and I’m just generally annoyed.
 And of course, my new patio furniture arrived late last week.
 Now I get to stare longingly at it from my window.